kubernetes/test-infra/experiment/config-forker/README.md

 - `fork-per-release`: only jobs with this set to `"true"` will be forked.
 - `fork-per-release-replacements`: allows replacing values in container `args` (see [Custom replacements](#custom-replacements)).
-- `fork-per-release-periodic-interval`: if set, forked jobs will use this value instead.
+- `fork-per-release-periodic-interval`: if set, forked jobs will use this value for `interval`.
 If multiple space-separated values are provided, the first will be used.
+- `fork-per-release-cron`: if set, forked jobs will use this value for `cron`.
+If multiple values separated with `, ` are provided, the first will be used.

 ## Actions taken